LNKNITE/INDEX/README.md

 # INDEX
-using HTML, CSS and JavaScript.
+using HTML, CSS and Javascript.

 # Screenshot
 on android